Is Watermelon Good for Kidney Patients? The Pros and Cons

 Watermelon Nutrition

 So, what is actually in watermelon?
+Let’s look at the nutritional breakdown.

-1 cup of raw, diced watermelon has:
+1 cup of raw, diced watermelon (152 grams in weight) has

-• Kcals: 46
+• Calories: 46

-• Water: 139 g
+• Water: 139 grams (g)

 • Fiber: 1 g

-• Phosphorus: 17 mg
+• Phosphorus: 17 milligrams (mg)

 • Potassium: 170 mg

-• Vitamin C: 12 mg
+• Vitamin C: 12 mg (14% of the DV)

 • Iron: <1 mg

-1 slice of watermelon also has 1mg of oxalate.
+1 slice of watermelon also has 1 mg of oxalate.
 This is considered low oxalate.

 What About Watermelon Juice?

-Ideally, we like to include the whole fruit.
+Ideally, we like to include whole fruit.
 The whole fruit often has more of the vitamins and minerals intact (including fiber!).

 However, let’s break down the nutritional content of watermelon juice:

-• Water: 91 g
+• Water: 110 g

 • Protein: 1 g